DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 3.md

 sidebar_position: 3
 ---

 The strength of your Flow Knights is ever-evolving, but how do you determine how much their power grows?
-This lesson introduces Verifiable Random Functions (VRF) to ensure those power increases are awarded fairly and securely.
+This lesson introduces Verifiable Random Functions (VRF) to ensure power increases are awarded fairly and securely.

 ### **Why Use VRF for Power Boosts?
 It's All About Fairness and Security!**